There 250 million years, climate change responsible for the mass extinction

 "Animals and vegetation on land and in the oceans died during the same period and apparently from the same causes, namely high temperatures and lack of oxygen," he said, adding some have observed indications of a sudden catastrophe like that which would have been caused by an asteroid.

 This researcher and colleagues at the University of Washington, the South African National Museum and the California Institute of Technology, in particular, looked 127 fossilized skulls of reptiles and amphibians found in a sediment core from 300 m thick taken from sedimentary deposits of the Karoo basin in South Africa.
 These sediments date from the late Permian and early Triassic.

 These scientists have been able, through chemical cues, biological and magnetic, establish that the mass extinction took place gradually over a period of ten million years followed by a sharp acceleration for five million years.

 A second team of paleontologists led by Kliti Grice of Curtin University of Technology in Perth, Australia, analyzed sediments from the same geological epoch levied on Australian shores and China where they found chemical evidence showing that the ocean was missing oxygen and contained many bacteria growing in the suffering.

 These findings corroborated the results of studies in South Africa and suggest that the Earth's atmosphere was so poor in oxygen and poisoned by hot sulphurous gases from volcanic eruptions.

-"I think that the temperatures on the globe have become warmer and warmer to reach a point that has destroyed all life form," said Peter Ward, adding that this phenomenon has been accompanied by a depletion of the " oxygen.
+"I think that temperatures around the globe have become increasingly warm to reach a point that destroyed all life," said Peter Ward, adding that this phenomenon is accompanied by a scarcity of oxygen.

 Moreover, most experts continue to agree to say that the disappearance of the dinosaurs there 65 million years is explained by the climate catastrophe caused by an asteroid in this form today Chicxulub crater in Mexico near the Yucatan Peninsula.